The Value of Experience: Add a Teaching Practicum to Your Online TEFL Certification!By Krzl Light Nuñes

 What’s included in the coursework

 Being new to the TEFL field shouldn’t be a major setback when it comes to gaining experience or growing as an English teacher.
-By taking a TEFL practicum, you can get your foot in the door and work your way to become the best teacher you can be, regardless of whether you plan to teach in a real classroom or online.
+By taking a TEFL practicum, you can get your foot in the door and work your way to becoming the best teacher you can be, regardless of whether you plan to teach in a physical classroom or online.